Arrow-air/.github/profile/README.md

 # 👋 Welcome!
 <img src="/profile/assets/arrow_v2_twitter-banner_neu.png">

-Current transportation infrastructure is radically suboptimal for such a distributed population.
-Roads and current commercial air travel are far too indirect to be practical 😤.
+Current transportation infrastructure is radically suboptimal for a distributed population.
+Roads and current commercial air travel are far too indirect to be practical.
 We need a point-to-point way of travel that is **easy and affordable** for everyone.

 Arrow is a decentralized community building vertical take-off and landing (VTOL) aircraft and rideshare protocols to bring personal air travel to everyone.

 ### 🦄 Web3 Native